Find out what some of our graduates are doing today in pursuing their successful careers.

 To effectively join parts together, a welder will solder, braze or weld the two materials — which are all processes that utilize heat.
 While these three methods have a lot in common, there are distinct differences that are important to know.

-Welding, brazing and soldering are each suited for different types of metals and applications and involve different skills, gear and equipment.
+When it comes to brazing vs. soldering vs. welding, each process is suited for different types of metals and applications and involves different skills, gear and equipment.
 Keep reading to learn more about their similarities and differences:

 The bond created by welding can withstand all kinds of stresses, such as supporting the body of a car or plane.
 With welding, the two metals must be similar (i.e. you can’t weld steel to copper).
 The temperature must be very high to join the two pieces together, yet not too high, as this can change the characteristics of the metal and cause the weld to weaken.